 At Custora, we often talk about two big challenges retail marketers face: “smarketing” and “farketing.”
 With “smarketing,” you’d like to do smarter marketing but you struggle to extract customer insights from your data.
 With “farketing,” you have great insights, but there’s too much friction in the the marketing department to turn your insights into actionable campaigns.
 Would you say you have more of a smarketing (trouble extracting value from data) or farketing (great insights, but too much friction) problem?
 Why?

 In our case, because we’re still ramping up our program and pretty green, we’re operating more on the farketing end of the spectrum.
 Because of the partnership with Custora, we just went through an exercise where we were able to successfully do a deep dive into our best and worst customers to identify key behaviors that differentiate each segment.
 Out of the exercise, we have developed an immense amount of clear actions and behaviors we want to start incentivizing to help graduate our worst customers to becoming our best customers.
 The opportunities spanned across new segmentation strategies, email and other online channels, customer service treatment, and offer strategies among others.

 I’m a big fan of campaigns that incorporate interaction with customers to spearhead engagement and ultimately sales.

-With us “friction” isn’t really the issue to implement our findings, it’s more of an issue with resources to help scaling these ideas to have true impact.
-We understand though we’ll have to take baby steps to capture value with all of these opportunities and have already started to put a few low hanging fruit opportunities into market and have seen some positive impact.
+With us “friction” isn’t really the issue to implement our findings, it’s more of an issue with resources to help to scale these ideas to have true impact.
+We understand though we’ll have to take baby steps to capture value with all of these opportunities and have already started to put a few low-hanging fruit opportunities into the market and have seen some positive impact.